The UN Global Goals and Forced DisplacementUNHCR's work on the Sustainable Development Goals

 In 2020, UNHCR launched the Clean Energy Challenge, bringing together the private sector, governments and organizations to realize an ambitious goal of bringing affordable, reliable and sustainable energy to all settlements for forcibly displaced people and their nearby host communities by 2030.

 The 1951 Refugee Convention explicitly recognizes refugees’ right to access the labor market.
 Nevertheless, 70% of refugees live in countries with restricted right to work.
 Empowering refugees to earn a decent living and participate in local economies is critical if they are to rebuild their lives.

 In times of conflict and crisis, many forcibly displaced lose their livelihood, which severely impacts their ability to provide for themselves and their families.
-In South Sudan, for example, 1.6 million have been internally displaced and cut off from livelihood, education and protection.
-In Marib in Yemen, 85% of internally displaced families are unable to pay rent regularly due to scarce livelihood opportunities.
+In South Sudan, for example, 2.22 million have been internally displaced and cut off from livelihood, education and protection.

 UNHCR works to promote livelihoods and economic inclusion for refugees.
 We advocate for their right to work and their inclusion in national programs and labor schemes.
 In order to strengthen the self-reliance of forcibly displaced persons, UNHCR is facilitating access to training and skills-building.